-Kate GAYNOR, Family Medicine Physician
+Kate GAYNOR, General Manager, Family Medicine doctor

 I postponed going to medical school for many years, because I feared that practicing as a “Western” physician would not make me happy.
 My friends and mentors in medicine were complaining about lawsuits and mounds of paperwork.
 I wanted to have a warm therapeutic relationship with my patients and it seemed physicians had to spend less and less time with their patients and maintain more distance.
 I also felt, even before entering medical school, that there were many physical or mental problems for which Western medicine did not have a good solution.
 I considered training in alternative healing traditions, but kept coming back to the thought that doctors only seemed to respect other doctors and perhaps I could accomplish more from within the profession than from without.
 Seven years after graduating from university, I finally started medical school.